 Your product description must be unique, catchy, and appealing.
 Each product description should be 1000+ words long.
 And most importantly, don’t show copy content.

-While writing product description, try to follow the below-mentioned tips:
+While writing product descriptions, try to follow the below-mentioned tips:

 - Use click-magnet keywords like “x% OFF” or “Lowest Price” in your product’s Meta Title to boost your Click Through Rate (CTR).